Skip to main content

 Screen Capture or GIF Animation

-• A custom navigator has been added to the navigator, allowing you to select a model using your own UI.
+• A custom navigator is added to the navigator, allowing you to select models with your own UI.

-• A custom editor has been added to the view type, allowing you to switch the model editor view to the custom editor and view and edit the model using your own UI.
+• A custom editor is added to the view types, allowing you to switch the model editor view to the custom editor and view and edit models with your own UI.

-• A custom inspector has been added to the inspector tab, allowing you to view and edit detailed information about the model you are editing using your own UI.
+• A custom inspector is added to the inspector tab, allowing you to view and edit detailed information about the model being edited with your own UI.

 Creating a New Visual Studio Project

-Create a new Visual Studio project using the following page as a reference.
+Create a new Visual Studio project referring to the following page:

-However, to be able to place user controls, set the project type to [WPF Class Library] when creating a new project.
+However, to allow the placement of user controls, set the project type to [WPF Class Library] when creating the new project.

 • UI extension point definition (ribbon tabs, groups, buttons)